moon-hex/kustomize-navigator/README.md

 Visualize the relationships between your kustomization files with an interactive graph:

+- **Access the Visualization**:
-- **Interactive Graph**: Click the "Visualize Kustomize Dependencies" button in the editor title bar
+  - Click the graph icon ($(references)) in the editor title bar when a YAML file is open
+  - Use the command palette (`Ctrl+Shift+P`) and search for "Visualize Kustomize Dependencies"
+  - Right-click on a file in the References Explorer and select "Visualize Dependencies"
+- **Interactive Graph**: The visualization opens in a new editor panel
 - **Color Coding**: Kustomization files and resources are color-coded for easy identification
 - **Navigation**: Double-click any node to open the corresponding file
 - **Hierarchical Layout**: Clearly see the dependency structure of your repository